Prerequisites

 - Autosana MCP server added to your coding agent

-- iOS: macOS with a booted iOS Simulator
+- iOS Simulator: macOS with the Simulator booted

-- Android: macOS, Linux, or Windows with a booted Android Emulator
+- Android Emulator: macOS, Linux, or Windows with the emulator booted

 - Web: a local dev server running on any OS (e.g.